 Most commonly, the colon functions as an introductory punctuation mark, notifying the reader that the forthcoming information supports, explains, or elaborates upon what has been said prior to the colon.

 These punctuation marks are common in math and science as well as technical documentation.
 In creative writing, we don’t see a lot of colons unless we’re working on a script.
 Colons are most often seen in text where a list is being introduced.

-The Chicago Manual of Style provides a succinct definition for the colon: (see what I did there?)
+The Chicago Manual of Style provides a succinct definition for the colon:

 “A colon introduces an element or series of elements illustrating or amplifying what has preceded the colon.
 Between independent clauses it functions much like a semicolon, though more strongly emphasizing sequence.
 The colon may be used instead of a period to introduce a series of related sentences.”
 (Chicago Manual of Style, 15th Edition p.
 257)

 In this article, we’ll explore the most common colon applications for writers.
-The information here is not definitive as full coverage of colons would constitute a short book rather than a single blog post, but I will attempt to answer the most basic questions about using colons in your writing.
+The information here is not definitive as full coverage of colons would constitute a short book rather than a single blog post, but I will attempt to answer the most basic questions about using the colon in your writing.